meedan/check-mark/README.md

 #### Firefox Store

 You will be asked to submit the source code of the extension because we're using `webpack` to bundle the code.
 You can download a zipped version of the `master` branch for this purpose.

-## Mobile Application

-### Development

-For the first time only, run `npm run prepare-android`.
-You may also need to open the application on your device, shake it, and set the IP of the host computer and port 8081 at "Dev Settings".

-Copy `config.js.example` to `config.js` and define your configurations.
-Connect your device to your computer and run `npm run build-android`.
-This command must keep running.
-If it exits, run again.
-The application will be launched on your phone.

-You can also generate a APK that doesn't depend on the development server.
-In order to do that, execute `npm run generate-apk` and the APK will be at `android/app/build/outputs/apk/app-release.apk`.

-### TODO

-* Avoid that a new instance of the app is triggered when sharing content with already running app (https://github.com/meedan/react-native-share-menu/issues/25)